huntdatacenter/docs/docs/working-in-your-lab/technical-tools/mobaxterm.md

 ### 3.3 Uploading new SSH key

-To be able to use the key it needs to be uploaded with `ssh-copy-id`.
-You will be asked to type in your SSH password that you made during the lab installation.
+To be able to use the key you need to be upload it to your lab with the `ssh-copy-id` command.
+You will be asked to type in your SSH password that you made during the lab installation during this prosess.

 ```bash
 ssh-copy-id -i "${USERPROFILE}/.ssh/id_rsa.pub" username@entry-IP
 ```

-Remember to replace `username` with your username, and `entry-IP` with IP address of your lab that is included in your `ssh-config.txt` file (format: `10.42.X.Y`).
+**Note.** Replace `username` with your username, and `entry-IP` with IP address of your lab that is included in your `ssh-config.txt` file (format: `10.42.X.Y`).
 Example: `joe-tester@10.42.X.Y`.

 If you get asked to save the password, refuse by clicking on `No` to make sure that MobaXterm will authenticate with SSH keys instead of passwords.

 ### 3.4 Add SSH key into Mobagent

 Check the list of Mobagent SSH keys and make sure that SSH key (`id_rsa` file) is included.
-If MobaXterm included the new key automatically, you can continue to the next step:

 ![mobaxterm_mobagent_keys](./images/mobaxterm_mobagent_add_key.png)

+If MobaXterm included the new key automatically, you can continue to the next step.
+If your `SSH agents` list is empty, click on the plus sign (arrow marked "2.") and add your new `id_rsa` file (key) to the list.
+You will find the file on your local machine under this path: `C:\Users\<yourlocalusername>\ssh\id_rsa`.

 ## 4. Connect

 We usually ship preconfigured Moba file with credentials.
 If you have not opened it, you can open it now and MobaXterm will pick up your lab session.

 ![Connect](./images/mobaxterm_step5.png)